-Wake Forest Baptist Medical Center is hosting a prescription drug collection day in conjunction with National Prescription Drug Take Back Day.
+Wake Forest Baptist Medical Center is once again hosting a prescription drug collection day in conjunction with National Prescription Drug Take Back Day.

 Representatives from Wake Forest Baptist and the Winston-Salem Police Department will be on hand to collect unused or expired prescription medications, including pills, capsules and patches, for proper disposal.

-According to the DEA, 456 tons of medication was collected nationwide during the most recent Take Back Day, held last fall in communities across the country.
+According to the DEA, 474 tons of prescription drugs were collected nationwide during the most recent Take Back Day, held in April, in communities across the country.

-In addition to this event, medication drop-off boxes are always available at seven Wake Forest Baptist outpatient pharmacy locations, during each pharmacy’s regular business hours.
+In addition to this event, medication drop-off boxes are always available at specific Wake Forest Baptist outpatient pharmacy locations, during each pharmacy’s regular business hours.